Achieving a Professional Finish in Painting and Decorating: Coats, Rollers, and Techniques

 4. Crown Molding and Trim

 Adding trim or crown moulding around ceilings and floors adds polish to a room.
 It also frames the paint job beautifully.
-Professionals often use semi-gloss for these areas to make them stand out and be easy to clean.
+Professionals often use semi-gloss for these areas to make them stand out and easily clean.

 Conclusion